statycc/pymwp/guide/example_challenge.md

 ### Matrix

-Because this matrix is large, we display it here in compacted form, with added emphasis on the coefficients.
+Because this matrix is large, we display it in compact form, with added emphasis on coefficients.

 <style>
 .table-wrapper tr:not(:first-child) td:not(:first-child) > span.math